-India should assess Covid fight based on recoveries, can still reach $5-trillion goal, says PM Modi
+India should assess Covid fight based on recoveries; can still reach $5-trillion goal: PM Modi

 “Studies now show that this response helped avoiding a situation which could have led to rapid spread of the virus with many more deaths.
 In addition to the timely lockdown, India was among the first countries to mandate wearing of masks, use a contact-tracing app and deploy rapid antigen tests.

 For a pandemic of this dimension, it would not have been possible to manage if the country was not united.
 The entire country stood together to fight this virus.
-The Covid warriors, who are our frontline healthcare workers, knowing well the threat to their life, fought for this country.”— PM Narendra Modi told The Economic Times
+The Covid warriors, who are our frontline healthcare workers, knowing well the threat to their life, fought for this country.”— PM Narendra Modi, The Economic Times

 ‘Farm and labour reforms signal a new India’

-The prime minister added that despite several setbacks this year, caused by the coronavirus pandemic, India was on its way to economic recovery.
+The prime minister also claimed that despite several setbacks this year caused by the coronavirus pandemic, India was on its way to economic recovery.

 “So what if we could not move at the desired pace this year due to the pandemic?” he said, when asked if India would reach its target to become a $5-trillion economy by 2024.
 “We will try and run faster in the next year to make up for the loss.
 Nothing great ever gets done if we get deterred by obstacles in our path.
 By not aspiring, we guarantee failure.”

 He added: “India is the third largest economy in terms of purchasing power parity.
 We want India to become the third largest in terms of current US dollar prices as well.
-The $5 trillion target will help us achieve that.”
+The $5-trillion target will help us achieve that.”

 Modi added that his government’s reforms in the farm and labour sectors would signal to the world that this was a new India.
 “I am confident that these reforms undertaken in the last few months will help increase the growth rate and returns in both the manufacturing and agriculture sectors,” he told the newspaper.
 “Moreover, it will also signal to the world that this is a new India which believes in markets and market forces.”

-Reiterating that India was on its way to economic recovery, he said that several indicators such as record high FDI (foreign direct investment) inflows, auto sales and manufacturing growth suggested the same.
+Reiterating that India was on its way to economic recovery, he said that several indicators such as record high foreign direct investment inflows, auto sales, and manufacturing growth suggested the same.
 Record production and record purchase in agriculture are going to “inject significant income in the rural economy which will have its own virtuous cycle of demand generation”, he said.

 He also cited a 34% rise in new net subscribers of the Employees’ Provident Fund Organisation in August to show that the job market is picking up.